EtiTheSpirit/StarboundOriModDerived/Patches.md

 Here you can see the updates made to the mod.

+# Version 1.8.3 Formal Decommission
+In effect 25 May 2021 at 4:45 PM Central

+The mod has been discontinued and unless decided otherwise, will no longer be worked on by me.
+Users are authorized to continue working on it granted they link back to this mod.

 # Version 1.8.3
 Released 24 Feb 2020 at 2:21 AM Central